ikreymer/cdx-index-client/README.md

                         Add custom header to request --in-order            Fetch pages in order (default is to shuffle page list)
 ```

-If `--coll` and `--cdx-server-url` are unset `cdx-index-client.py` does a loop over all index available in http://index.commoncrawl.org

 ## Additional Use Cases